 - Doctors who treat infectious diseases

 - Consider taking a family member or friend along.
-Sometimes it can be difficult to recall all the information provided during an appointment.
-Someone who accompanies you may remember something that you missed or forgot.
+Someone who accompanies you may help you remember the information you receive.

-- Has the hepatitis B infection caused any other complications, such as kidney disease?
+- Has the hepatitis B damaged my liver or caused other complications, such as kidney problems?

 - Should my family be tested for hepatitis B?